Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Results and Discussion

-Unexpressed traits that vary in a population (but do not currently affect fitness) are collectively known as cryptic variation.
+Unexpressed traits that vary in a population (but do not affect fitness) are collectively known as cryptic variation.
 Cryptic variation is pervasive in nature and thought to play an important role in evolution, potentially acting as a cache of diverse phenotypic effects in novel environments \citep{gibson_uncovering_2004,paaby_cryptic_2014}.
+Such cryptic variation has been shown to help GP systems escape local optima, improving overall problem-solving performance \citep{turner_neutral_2015}.
 Cryptic variation arises when environmental conditions that would reveal the variation are not experienced.
 Access to tag-based regulation appears to make such cryptic variation in evolving programs a stronger possibility than previously.
 This dynamic can be valuable for performing more realistic studies of evolutionary dynamics with digital organisms (\textit{i.e.}, self-replicating computer programs \citep{wilke_biology_2002}).
 However, when using regulation-enabled SignalGP in problem-solving domains, such as automatic program synthesis, non-adaptive plasticity should be accounted for in fitness objectives.
-In the changing-signal problem, for example, we could have performed more thorough evaluations of programs using multiple random permutations of input sequences instead of one; however, more thorough evaluations come at the cost of increased computational effort.
+In the independent-signal problem, for example, we could have performed more thorough evaluations of programs using multiple random permutations of input sequences instead of one.
+In more challenging problems, however, more thorough evaluations can come at the cost of substantial computational effort.